The startling stories of six plane crash sole survivors after India Air tragedy

 Who: Bahia Bakari, aged 12

 Young Bahia Bakari could hardly swim, said her father.
 But she managed to cling on to aeroplane wreckage in the sea for 13 hours before rescue after an Airbus A310-324 crashed off the north coast of Grande Comore, Comoros in 2009.
-The plane had taken off from Sana’a in Yemen when it came down around 1.50am.
+The plane had taken off from Sana’a in Yemen and came down at around 1.50am on approach to its destination.

-Close to landing on the island nation in the Indian Ocean, French aviation investigators found that errors by the crew on the flight commands brought the plane into a stall over the sea.
-Other factors were a lack of training for the crew and windy conditions.
+French aviation investigators found that errors by the crew had brought the plane into a stall over the sea.
+Factors cited were a lack of training and windy conditions.

-Onboard the flight was 153 people, including 66 French nationals and Bahia’s mother.
+On board the flight were 153 people, including 66 French nationals and Bahia’s mother.

-Yet despite the crash, Bahia said it has not prevented her from flying again.
-“I tell myself there's little chance it will happen to me a second time," she told France 3.
+Yet Bahia said it had not prevented her from flying again.
+“I tell myself there’s little chance it will happen to me a second time,” she told France 3.

 Afriqiyah Airways Flight 771